powsybl/powsybl-core/docs/grid_model/extensions.md

 | groundingR2     | double                | Ω    | no       | 0                                | If the winding on side 2 is connected to the earth, the resistance part of the impedance to the ground |
 | groundingX2     | double                | Ω    | no       | 0                                | If the winding on side 2 is connected to the earth, the reactance part of the impedance to the ground  |

+The zero-sequence impedance can either be split on each winding (attributes rz1, rz2, xz1, xz2) or be considered as a single value (attributes rz, xz).
+If both values are set, the split values are used.
 This extension is provided in the `com.powsybl:powsybl-iidm-extensions` module.